I am not attending the annual ARC Forum this year due to some travel conflicts. News does travel, though.

 The first Forum I attended way back in 1998 contained a strong presence of open automation from a group called OMAC (Open Modular Architecture Controller).
 This movement achieved a standardized HMI, especially for packaging machines and now resides within PMMI.

 For the past several years the open initiative has been led by a forum within The Open Group called the Open Process Automation Forum (OPAF).
 Schneider Electric has held a strong presence there along with ABB and Yokogawa.
 It has really been an industry-led initiative begun by leaders from ExxonMobil.
-Here is the open technology news from Schneider Electric this year.
+More on Schneider Electric in my next post.
+One of two ‘Open’ press releases from this year’s Forum.